Signs of Seasonal Affective Disorder? Six Tips on How to Best Cope when the Seasons Change

 If you’re struggling to figure out the balance between doing too much or not doing enough, or you’re not sure if you’re struggling with SAD, it is worth getting clarity from a mental health professional.
 As mentioned before, SAD is classified as a mood disorder and isn’t “something everyone goes through” during the fall and winter.
 Short-term therapy can provide extra, consistent emotional support, coping skills, and help you maintain perspective during the darker days of the year.
 You can also consider meeting with a psychiatrist with the support of your therapist for the option of short-term medication, especially if psychotropic medications have been effective for you in the past.
 This is a strategy that is most effective when started prior to the seasons changing, so it’s important to be proactive and start having conversations if you suspect that you struggle with SAD.
 In summary, SAD isn’t something that you have to muscle through alone until the seasons change.

-How does Daylight Savings Time effect Seasonal Affective Disorder?
+How does Daylight Savings Time affect Seasonal Affective Disorder?

 A quick note on how the time change or “fall back” plays into this seasonal change.
 I’ve written about coping with Daylight Savings before and there has (once again) been some debate about putting the United States permanently on daylight savings time.
 As much as I love the long daylight hours on summer nights, permanent daylight savings time has the potential to make seasonal affective disorder more prevalent and affect people more severely.
 Daylight in the morning is more important for regulating our circadian rhythms and mood than daylight in the evening.
 Permanent standard time (meaning the hours the U.S. currently holds from November to March) would be much better aligned with our year-round circadian rhythms.